You need a heating permit to install or alter forced air heating or hydronic heating systems.

 Who can apply

-The person doing the work — either the registered homeowner or a licensed contractor — can apply for the permit, unless the home has a secondary suite.
+The person doing the heating work — either the registered homeowner or licensed contractor — can apply for the permit.

-In homes with secondary suites, only a licensed contractor can apply for a permit.
+If any of these apply, only a licensed contractor can apply for the permit.

 How to apply

 - Review the requirements on this page